axelhahn/cronwrapper/docs/20_Usage/40_Helper_functions.md

 cw.quit
     quit script with showing the total exitcode. no parameter is required

+cw.randomsleep
+    sleep for a random time
+    param  integer  time to randomize in sec param  integer  optional: minimal time to sleep in sec; default: 0
+    Example:
+    cw.randomsleep 60     sleeps for a random time 0..60 sec
+    cw.randomsleep 60 30  sleeps for a random time 30..90 sec

 cw.timer
     get time in sec and milliseconds since start